sparcopen/do-a-doathon/index.md

 # Brainstorming bits & bobs

-We run events to educate, connect, and change the world.
+Doathons bring together diverse participants to advance open, openly, quickly.
+The event centers around participants(no speakers needed!), and projects on Github where collaboration, discovery and preservation are made easy.
+Once you've got a room booked, you're free to focus on what matters - attracting awesome attendees and helping them work together.

 ![London Doathon](https://github.com/sparcopen/do-a-doathon/blob/master/assets/doathon_london.jpg?raw=true)

 &#10003;
 &#10005;
+&#9835;
+&#266A;
+&#9834;
+&#9835;
+&#127926;

 Events done right.
 Events done open.
+Get more from your event.
+You run events to educate, connect, and change the world - but the format fails you.
+Don't let the format fail you.

 ## Why bother